 - Failure to act in a cardiac emergency can lead to unnecessary deaths.

-- Sadly, less than eight percent of people who suffer cardiac arrest outside the hospital survive.
+- Unfortunately, only about ten percent of people who suffer cardiac arrest outside the hospital survive.

-- The American Heart Association trains more than 12 million people in CPR annually, to equip Americans with the skills they need to perform bystander CPR.
+- The American Heart Association trains 17.8 million people in CPR annually, to equip Americans with the skills they need to perform bystander CPR.

 - A study published in the March 8 issue of Circulation: Cardiovascular Quality and Outcomes showed that people who view a CPR instructional video are significantly more likely to attempt life-saving resuscitation.